booyaa/booyaa.github.io/blog/2019-0012-aws-devops-pro-certification-code-build.md

 ### Setup CodeCommit

-We're going to create a brand new CodeCommit repository.
+Next let's create a new CodeCommit repository to store our code.

 ```bash
 aws codecommit create-repository \